-It may have started as a little gather of a couple of dozen people, but since has grown to include several thousand people and truckfuls of oysters.
+It may have started as a gathering of a few dozen people, but since has grown to include several thousand people and truckfuls of oysters.
 While you can enjoy oysters all year, like Oyster Pacific Oyster or Giga, the festival highlights the native flat and is quite the party!